chipmc/SleepHelper-Demo/README.md

 I am looking for feedback and suggestions on whether this approach makes sense or if there is a better way.

+// Revision history
+// v0.00 - Started with Rick's Temperature Example - modified slightly for my pinout and Serial not Serial1
+// v0.01 - Added the AB1805 Watchdog timer library
+// v0.02 - Updated with the example code and update from version 0.0.2 of the library
+// v0.03 - Trying to add the ability to send a Particle Webhook - not working
+// v0.04 - Changed the structure of the code to make it easier to maintain / more modular
+// v0.05 - Moved Sleep Helper configuration into a separate function